 Licensing Act of 1662

 Prior to the statute’s enactment in 1710, copying restrictions were authorized by the Licensing Act of 1662.
 These restrictions were enforced by the Stationers’ Company, a guild of printers given the exclusive power to print as well as to censor all literary works.
 The censorship administered under the Licensing Act finally led to public protest.
-As the act had to be renewed at two-year intervals, authors and others sought to prevent its re-authorisation.
+As the act had to be renewed at two-year intervals, authors and others sought to prevent its re-authorization.
 When the Parliament refused to renew the Licensing Act in 1694, the Stationers’ monopoly and press restrictions came to an end.

 Statute of Anne